pingcap/docs/dev/reference/configuration/tikv-server/configuration-file.md

 ### `optimize-filters-for-hits`

-+ To turn on the switch that optimizes the hit ratio of the filter
++ Determines whether to optimize the hit ratio of the filter
 + Default value: `false`

 ### `level0-file-num-compaction-trigger`